Granada War Relocation Center: History

 Although relations with the residents of Granada and other nearby communities were largely positive, many Coloradans protested the construction of Amache High School in 1943.
 The region was still recovering from the Depression of the 1930s, and citizens argued their tax dollars should not go to support Japanese American students.
 Echoing widespread rumors that the WRA was "coddling" confined Japanese Americans while the rest of the country suffered from wartime shortages, U.S. Senator Edwin C. Johnson called it an example of "pampering" the enemy.
 The high school was completed in June 1943, but plans to construct two additional schools for elementary and junior high students were abandoned; middle schoolers shared the Amache High building with older students, while elementary school classes continued in a barracks in Block 8H.
-There were several clubs, extracurricular activities, and social events that were available to student of all grade levels in Amanche High School.
+There were several clubs, extracurricular activities, and social events that were available to students of all grade levels in Amanche High School.

 Sources indicate that the high school football team lost one game in three years.
 One noteworthy event was when the Amache football team played the undefeated football team from Holly, Colorado, which is located just 11 mi east of Amache on U.S. 50.
 This game was unique because Holly actually agreed to come up to the camp and play Amache on their home field.
 One of the Holly team players was Roy Romer, who went on to become Governor of Colorado.
 The Amache team won this game by a score of 7-0, the only touchdown coming from a trick play, thus the Amache team can claim to be undefeated on their own field.

 Adults in camp had various opportunities for employment.
 The camp had a police department which was worked by sixty Japanese American internees, although it was headed by a white security officer.
 Similarly, the Amache Fire Department consisted of three crews of Japanese American firefighters and one internee fire chief working under white supervisors.
 Some (though not many) who had earned teaching credentials prior to their confinement were employed in the camp schools.
 A silkscreen shop was established in 1943, and its forty-five staff members created training materials and over 250,000 color posters for the U.S. Navy, in addition to calendars, program events and other personal-use items for camp residents.
 As in all the WRA camps, doctors, nurses, dentists, and other healthcare workers found work at the camp hospital, although they were paid significantly less than their white coworkers — and fellow internees often pooled money to subsidize their low wages.